arthurpedri/voga-vault/Code/Javascript.md

 ```
 - break and continue work normally

-don't confuse maps with objects, even though setting object properties works for maps, it will use
+## Maps vs Objects

-the feature of the generic object, and won't be able to use map methods
+- Don't confuse maps with objects, even though setting object properties works for maps, it will use the feature of the generic object, and won't be able to use map methods and have map qualities.

-destructuring
+## Destructuring

-  { key } = object gets the element with key from object
+- `{ key }` : object gets the element with key from object

-  [h, ...t] = array deconstructing
+- `[h, ...t]` : array deconstructing

-Object literal: {}
+## Object literal: {}

   delete object.key // deletes the key value pair of key